arras-energy/gridlabd/docs/Utilities/Model.md

 * `get=PATTERN[,PROPERTY:VALUE`: get object data

-* `globals=[PATTERN|NAME][,PROPERTY:VALUE]: get/set globals
+* `globals=[PATTERN|NAME][,PROPERTY:VALUE]`: get/set globals

-* `copy=PATTERN[,PROPERTY:VALUE]: copy objects
+* `copy=PATTERN[,PROPERTY:VALUE]`: copy objects

 * `list=PATTERN[,PROPERTY:VALUE]`: list objects

 * `modify=PATTERN,PROPERTY:VALUE[,...]`: modify object data

-* `move=PATTERN[,PROPERTY:VALUE]: move objects
+* `move=PATTERN[,PROPERTY:VALUE]`: move objects

 Description:

 The model editor utility allows command-line and python-based editing of models.

-PATTERN is a regular expression used to match object or global names.
-PROPERTY and VALUE can be regular expressions or a property name and value tuple for get or set operations, respectively.
+`PATTERN` is a regular expression used to match objects or global variable names. `PROPERTY` and `VALUE` can be regular expressions or a property name and value tuple for get or set operations, respectively.
 When comma-separated patterns are allowed, they are interpreted as `and` operations.
-Note that the `add` command does not use regular expressions for NAME.
+Note that the `add` command does not use regular expressions for `NAME`, which are interpreted literally.

-Output is always generated as a CSV table with property names in the header row.
+Commands that modify or delete objects or data will output the old value (s).
+Output is always generated to `stdout` as a CSV table with property names in the header row.

-Commands that modify or delete objects or data will output the old value(s).

-The output FILENAME format is limited to JSON.
+The save `FILENAME` format is limited to JSON.

 Caveat:

-The model editor does not check whether the action will result in a faulty model, e.g., deleting a node that is referened by a link, add a property that is not valie for the class, or changing an object property to something invalid.
+The model editor does not check whether the action will result in a faulty model, e.g., deleting a node that is referened by a link, adding a property that is not valid for the class, or changing an object property to something invalid.

 Examples: